dustinpfister/blog_posts/_posts/js-array-length.md

 layout: post
 categories: js
 id: 348
-updated: 2021-11-04 11:13:19
+updated: 2021-11-30 11:04:33
-version: 1.77
+version: 1.78
 ---

 You would think that [Array length](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length) in javaScript is a trivial matter, and in some respects it might be.
 However on closer inspection there does seem to be more to it than what might appear to be the case on first inspection.
+Some might think that the number of elements in an array and the length of an array are one and the same, but that is not really the case actually depending on what you think an element is.
+If you think that an element can be just simply a kind of slot that can potentially be empty then maybe that is true, else it is not.
+In any case what I am driving at here is that arrays in javaScript are sparse in nature, and this sparse nature of javaScript arrays can result in problems and confusion if one is not aware of this, and how to go about dealing with it.

-One way of thinking about it might be that Array length in javaScript refers to the highest numbered index value of an array plus one because array length is one rather than zero relative.
-That is when it comes to the number index values of arrays the numbers start at zero rather than one as with the array length property.
-However the value can also be though of more as just a potential for that actually, as all the elements could be empty elements as the length of an array might not always be the same as what is often called the count of an array.
+One way of thinking about array length might be that Array length in javaScript refers to the highest numbered index value of an array plus one because array length is one rather than zero relative.
+That is when it comes to the number index values of arrays the numbers start at zero rather than one as with the array length property so often the value of one has to be added and subtracted now in then in expressions to address problems with this.
+However the value can also be thought of more as just a potential for that actually, as all the elements could be empty elements as the length of an array might not always be the same as what is often called the count of an array.

 So then because in some cases array length is just an object property that does not even reflect the highest indexed object key of the array, because there is nothing there actually in some situations.
 Then in a way it is just a way of declaring an element size of sorts, but many of those elements can be undefined, the default value for an object key that is not there.